Central Europe Pipeline System

 The Central Europe Pipeline System (alternatively Central European Pipeline System), or CEPS for short, is one of several NATO Pipeline Systems and is used to deliver fuel for air and ground vehicles around Europe.
 Originally conceived for military purposes, it was to aid in safe and quick distribution of fuel for military purposes around Europe.
 The system consists of over 5314 km of pipeline running through Belgium, France, Germany, Luxembourg and the Netherlands.
-Besides these host countries, the system is also used by the United States military.
+Besides these host countries, the system is also used by the United States Department of Defense.